joshuarosenberg/jrosen48.github.io/scholarship.md

 ### Journal Articles

-Koehler, M. J., Greenhalgh, S. P., Rosenberg, M. J., & Keenan, S. (in press).
+Koehler, M. J., Greenhalgh, S. P., Rosenberg, M. J., & Keenan, S. (2017).
 What the tech is going on with digital teaching portfolios?
 Using the TPACK framework to analyze teachers’ technological understanding.
-Journal of Technology and Teacher Education.
+Journal of Technology and Teacher Education, 25, 31-59.

 Greenhalgh, S. P., Rosenberg, J. M., & Wolf, L. G. (2016).
 For all intents and purposes: Twitter as a foundational technology for teachers.
 E-Learning and Digital Media, 13(1-2), 81-98. [http://dx.doi.org/10.1177/2042753016672131](http://dx.doi.org/10.1177/2042753016672131) [pre-print]()